Last Updated: Nov 19, 2014

-- Aluka : Struggles for freedom in Southern Africa
+- Struggles for Freedom: South Africa (Aluka)

 The liberation of Southern Africa was one of the major political developments of the 20th century.
 The demise of Portuguese colonial rule, the end of white settler domination, and the dismantling of the apartheid regime had far-reaching consequences not only for the people in the region but for the global community.
 The Struggles for Freedom content area focuses on the complex and varied liberation struggles in the region.